wyndavies/LongInteger/README.md

 -std=c++14 -pthread
 In NetBeans or Eclipse you can add these options by going to Project Properties -> Build -> C++ Compiler -> Additional Options

-If you are using an older version of GCC or a compiler that doesn't have C++14 support, but does have C++11 support then you need to set slightly different options.
-There is a small piece of code at the top of LongIntegers.h that adds a definition for make_unique<> if it detects that the compiler is running in C++11 mode.
-It turns out that is all that is missing for running under C++11.
+I've added a piece of code to the top of LongIntegers.h that adds a definition for 'make_unique<>' if it detects that the compiler doesn't support C++14, but does support C++11.
+This turned out to be all that was needed to allow the code to build on older compilers that only have C++11 support.
 Options for compiler with C++11 support:
 -std=c++11 -pthread

 From the command line:
 g++ -std=c++11 -pthread  main.cpp LongInteger.cpp MyHardwareInfo.cpp UtilityFunctions.cpp PrimeSieve.cpp PrimeSwing.cpp -o LongIntegerTest.exe

+The code will not work if the compiler does not support at least C++11.

 The C++11 code has been tested using GCC on a variety of Linux platforms.
 On Solaris I couldn't get an up-to-date version of GCC working, so I used Solaris Studio.
 This builds the code, but errors when it is running, claiming a pure virtual method has been called (but rather nicely doesn't point out what that method actually is).
 After leaping through a huge number of hoops I finally managed to get GCC 6.3 to build on Solaris and the code runs fine when built from the command line.

 Testing on OpenSUSE produced an odd outcome.
 It errors when I try to build from the command line (the errors are claiming all the standard library functions are missing, which is usually a sign that it doesn't support C++ 11), but when I build it from NetBeans - using GCC (and it is definately pointing at the same version) - it works just fine.
 So that is a puzzle.
 My command line options work on other brands of Linux so I dunno what is different.